dingthe4th/MilkTea/README.md

   Isaiah Tupal

 CURRENT TODOS:
-  1. MAKE CUSTOM WARNING PROMPTS
+  1. Manually or "DAaabase-ly" add the teas to the program
-  2. FIX TINIEST BUGS
+  2. ADD PICTURES
   3. EXPORT PROGRAM TO AN .EXE FILE
   4. SUBMIT TO CANVAS ON MAY 1.